Cosmic-Chatter/Constellation/control_server/README.md

 You can create and delete `exhibit`s from the settings tab.
 When creating an `exhibit`, you can either create an empty `exhibit` (no content for any `component`), or you can clone the existing `exhibit`.

-#### Reloading currentExhibitConfiguration.ini
+#### Reloading galleryConfiguration.ini

-If you make a manual change to `currentExhibitConfiguration.ini`, pressing the "Reload Config" button will cause the control server to reload it and parse the new configuration as if it were starting up.
+If you make a manual change to `galleryConfiguration.ini`, pressing the "Reload Config" button will cause the control server to reload it and parse the new configuration as if it were starting up.
 This means you do not have to stop and restart the server process to make an update.

 ### Hiding tabs